charleschen-ml/eic-llm/README.md

 ---

 #### [Step 5] Does this phenomenon align with the observations in CPT (ICLR’21)?
 If not, what could be the potential reasons?
+- In ICLR'21, the authors changed the training precision in a cyclical (sawtooth) manner and observed higher accuracy.
+CPT mimics cyclical learning rates that achieves the balance between exploration (low precision) and convergence (high precision).
-- Instead of static training (4, 8, 16, 32, 4, 8, 16, 32, …) we perform CPT training (4, 8, 16, 32, 16, 8, 4, 8, 16, 32, …)
+- To determine whether same phenomenon applies to our experiment, we perform CPT (4, 8, 16, 32, 16, 8, 4, 8, 16, 32, …) instead of static training (4, 8, 16, 32, 4, 8, 16, 32, …).
-- In the graphs below, we can see cyclic performs slightly better at 8 and 16-bit while performing worse at 32-bit.
+- From the graphs below, we observe that CPT slightly improves the performance at mid-precision (8 and 16-bit) while exhibiting lower scores at 32-bit.
 This is due to CPT having more training iterations at 8 and 16 bits for a given training window.
 <p align="center">
   <img src="images/static-vs-cyclic-em.png" alt="static-vs-cyclic-em" width="400"/>
   <img src="images/static-vs-cyclic-f1.png" alt="static-vs-cyclic-f1.png" width="400"/>